JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/SMP 64bit scripts/skins/readme.md

 ## License

-These scripts and images are shared for personal use.
+These Scripts and Images are Shared for Personal Use.
 Individual components remain licensed under their respective authors.